Home » My Child Suffers From Epilepsy: What Disability Tax Credits are Available?

 Many people have seen signs or messages in movies, video games, theaters or amusement parks that warn people with epilepsy that the following video or situations could cause a seizure.
 However, not many people truly understand the basis of this disorder.
 Epilepsy is not only caused by flickering lights – and some people have far more triggers than others.

 Throughout Canada, it is estimated that 0.6% of the population is diagnosed with epilepsy, with an average of 42 new cases per day.
-For the most part, the cause of epileptic seizures is unknown, but can be caused by brain tumours, strokes, complications in delivery and alcohol poisoning among other things.
+For the most part, the cause of epileptic seizures is unknown but can be caused by brain tumors, strokes, complications in delivery, and alcohol poisoning among other things.

 For some children diagnosed with epilepsy, they will grow out of the disorder and stop having seizures.
 For others, however, their symptoms remain severe, and they continue with epileptic seizures for prolonged periods.
 In these cases, the parents may be eligible for the Child Disability Tax Credit.